Which city is cheaper, Prague or Seoul?

 With a huge network, the transit system in Prague can get you around easily.
 Metro lines, trams, and buses will take you smoothly through old and new town.

-Seoul is a very walkable city.
+Seoul is a very walkable destination.
 Many neighborhoods are fun to explore on foot but do take note that parts of the city are very hilly and the weather can be bitter cold during the winter months.

 Seoul is a bustling city that offers something for everyone.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-In Prague, many people enjoy the shopping and museums that this cultural big city offers.
+In Prague, many people enjoy the shopping and museums that this historical big city offers.
 Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Seoul is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.